Critical thinking is disobedient, not correct

 Caravaggio, Doubting Thomas

 Critical thinking is not a public, regulated discourse; unlike the "Three kinds of criticism" I describe elsewhere, it is private flow of judgement that takes place inside your head.
 Later, wisely, it may or may not be expressed in public.
+When it changes level an leaps to public discourse, critical thinking is a process of rupture, even further away from submission to regulated thought.

 Those who profess that critical thinking is nothing but inspecting beliefs and arguments to be realistic and disciplined [*], put a yoke on their own neck and then preach freedom.
+Kierkegaard would say: "Among all of them, critical thinkers, is there one who is a critical thinker?"[**]

 Critical thinking is a grain of rebellion against authority and conformity.
 The critical thinker respects authority only on merit and accepts received knowledge only after understanding it, not by someone else's recommendation.
 To make sense of something it is indeed desirable to use the best knowledge and the best expertise achieved by humanity but even if we did not learn all that knowledge yet, we must have the right to use our common sense.